ibexa/documentation-developer/docs/ai_actions/extend_ai_actions.md

 ### Execute Actions with Action Configurations

 Reuse existing Action Configurations to simplify the execution of AI Actions.
-You can pass one directly to the `actionServiceInterface::execute()` method:
+You can pass one directly to the `ActionServiceInterface::execute()` method:

 ``` php hl_lines="7-8"
 [[= include_file('code_samples/ai_actions/src/Command/ActionConfigurationCreateCommand.php', 75, 83) =]]